Skip to content

 • Be detailed: If the project remains loosely outlined, it can easily veer off track.
 This is your opportunity to provide meticulous, properly vetted project details, steps, and deliverables, including who will do it, how they will do it, and what they will use.
 When in doubt, it’s best to write it out.

-The timeline: Schedule and phases
+The project timeline: Schedule and phases

 • Phase overview with deadlines (if applicable)